Take Action Instagram

 • Our Lady of Charity of the Good Shepherd Position on the Trafficking of Women and Girls

-Additional Resources at USCSAHT
+Additional Resources at AEHT

 Watch this video of Good Shepherd Sisters combating sex trafficking in Thailand.